-Only those revenues attributable to premium payments from health plan members were recorded for each plan for each year (2016-2018).
+Only those revenues attributable to premium payments from health plan members were recorded for each plan for each year (2018-2020).
 Revenues from sources other than premium payments, such as from other business segments or investment income, for example, were excluded.
 For each plan, the average revenue across the 3 years was calculated.

-For the five publicly traded, for-profit insurers, amounts listed in their 10K filings as "Operating Costs," "General and Administrative Expenses" or "Sales, General and Administrative" were extracted from their 2016-2018 Income Statements.
+For the 5 publicly traded, for-profit insurance providers, amounts listed in their 10K filings as "Operating Costs," "General and Administrative Expenses," or "Sales, General and Administrative" were extracted from their 2018-2020 Income Statements.
 Amounts paid for taxes were also recorded.
 Amounts shown as "Net Income" or "Net Profit" were also recorded.
-For each plan, average total operating expenses and an average net profit were calculated across the three years and recorded.
-During the years of our study, the Health Insurance providers fee was in place for 2016 and 2018.
-In 2017 there was a moratorium.
+For each plan, average total operating expenses and an average net profit were calculated across the 3 years and recorded.
+During the years of our study, the Health Insurance Providers fee was in place for 2018 and 2020.
+In 2019, there was a moratorium.

-For the 25 private, not-for-profit entities their total operating expenses were calculated by subtracting the "Benefits Paid to or For Members" from the "Total Functional Expenses" amounts appearing in their Form 990.
+For the 25 private, not-for-profit entities, their total operating expenses were calculated by subtracting the "Benefits Paid To or For Members" from the "Total Functional Expenses" amounts appearing in their Form 990.
 Similarly, profitability was determined by subtracting the "Total Expenses" from their "Total Revenues."
 These calculations were performed for each plan for each year and recorded.
 For each plan, average total operating expenses and an average net profit were calculated across the 3 years and recorded.